LeeGrobler/abn-assessment/README.md

 This project consists of a frontend and backend for a TypeScript Vue 3 application.
 The frontend renders a tree graph based on an array of objects delivered by the backend.
 When clicking on a node, a bottom sheet opens to show the details of the selected element.

+For a live demo of this project, visit https://leegrobler.github.io/abn-assessment/

 ## Features

 - Dynamic rendering of a tree graph based on an input array of objects.